-For furniture, white goods and other large household items, we recommend our MoveCube® service instead.
+For furniture, kitchen appliances and other large household items, we recommend our MoveCube® services instead.
 Revolutionising international removals, it's essentially a mini dedicated shipping container delivered to your door, ready for you to load.

 61 x 51 x 41cm / 24 x 20 x 16.14 inches

 51 x 41 x 31cm / 20 x 16.14 x 12.2 inches